Dr Catherine Charrett, BA (British Columbia), MSc (LSE), PhD (Aberystwyth University)

 POLM036 Qualitative and Quantitative Research Methods

-Dr. Charrett’s research interests include Palestinian politics, critical security studies, critical terrorism studies, gender politics, performance studies and queer theory.
+Dr. Charrett’s research interests include Middle East studies, security studies, terrorism studies, gender politics, performance studies and queer theory.
 Dr. Charrett’s doctoral research explored the EU’s response to Hamas’s success in the 2006 Palestinian legislative elections.
-This work involved fieldwork in Gaza, Palestine and in Brussels, Belgium.
+This work involved fieldwork in the Middle East and in Brussels, Belgium.
 Dr. Charrett’s work continues to focus on the Middle East and on Palestinian-Israeli relations more specifically.

 Dr. Charrett’s work is interdisciplinary.
 She worked closely with the Department of Theatre, Film and Television Studies during her time at Aberystwyth University.
 Dr. Charrett curated a performance based on the findings from of her doctoral research, which was available for an academic and community wide audience.

 Dr. Charrett’s PhD was fully funded under the Aberystwyth Postgraduate Research Studentship scheme provided by Aberystwyth University.
 Dr. Charrett’s Masters was partially funded by the London School of Economics, Graduate Merit Award.

 Dr. Charrett has been awarded an Independent Social Research Foundation grant to research "Performing technologies in EU, Israeli and Palestinian security cooperation".

 “Politics in Drag: Sipping Toffee with Hamas in Brussels.”
 45-minute solo performance.
 Original performance, Aberystwyth Arts Centre, Aberystwyth, Wales, 23 May, 2014.